texhex/SQLSimplePS/README.md

 SQL Simple will *always* use transactions, even for SELECT statements (see [Begin Transaction documentation, section General Remarks](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/begin-transaction-transact-sql#general-remarks) why).
 It defaults to *Snapshot isolation* which works best for most tasks.

 However, you might want to run command in databases that do not support Snapshot isolation.
-This will cause the error *Exception calling "Commit" with "0" argument(s): "This SqlTransaction has completed; it is no longer usable.*
+This will cause the error *Exception calling "Commit" with "0" argument(s): This SqlTransaction has completed; it is no longer usable.*

 Both ``Execute()`` and ``Query()`` support to specify a different isolation level: